allegro/blog/README.md

 * Highlighting our achievements but also describing our failures, for example by publishing outage postmortems.

 Rules:
-* High-quality posts (in both content and style).
+* We strive for high-quality posts (in both content and style).
 * We publish in English.
 * Posts must go through a review process.
 * Blog’s editors decide on the order posts are published.
 They can also reject posts deemed not fit for the blog due to subject not matching the blog’s goals, low quality, inappropriate content, not following company policies, etc. In practice, this happens only very rarely.

-# Where to get help:
+# Where to get help

 * This document
 * Slack channel [#allegro-tech-blog](https://allegro.slack.com/archives/CG20RLTT2) — use `@redakcja` alias to tag the blog’s editors